Smartsheet-JB-Brown/Roo-Code/cline_docs/bedrock/bedrock-cache-strategy-documentation.md

 [Assistant]: Certainly!
 Supervised learning and unsupervised learning are two fundamental paradigms in machine learning with...
 ```

-**Note**: In this case, the algorithm determined that the new messages are the smallest portion of the message history in comparisson to existing cachePoints.
-Restructuring the cachePoints to make room to cache the new messages would be a net negative since it would not make use of 2 previously cached blocks, would have to re-write those 2 as a single cachePoint, and would write a new small cachePoint that would be chosen to be merged in the next round of messages.
+**Note**: In this case, the algorithm determined that the new messages are the smallest portion of the message history in comparison to existing cache points.
+Restructuring the cache points to make room to cache the new messages would be a net negative since it would not make use of 2 previously cached blocks, would have to re-write those 2 as a single cache point, and would write a new small cache point that would be chosen to be merged in the next round of messages.

-### Example 5: Adding Messages that reallocate cachePoints
+### Example 5: Adding Messages that reallocate cache points

 Now let's see what happens when we add messages with a larger token count: